Implementing LLaMA3 in 100 Lines of Pure Jax

 Group-Query Attention

 Now it's time for attention.
 Grouped Query Attention (GQA) is an optimized version of Multi-Head Attention that improves efficiency by sharing key and value representations among multiple query heads.
 This reduces computational overhead and memory usage, enabling faster inference and better scaling for transformer models.
-At it's core, it's just self-attention but with some modification.

 Scaled Dot-Product Attention: